-They tell me the surgery lasted a full hour but I only remember a couple moments.
-I remember my face really feeling itchy and asking the surgeon to itch my nose.
+They tell me the surgery lasted a full hour, but I only remember a couple of moments.
+I remember my face feeling itchy and asking the surgeon to itch my nose.
 (Itching=side effect of meds).
 Then I felt a bunch of tugging at the end.
 Then they wheeled me out.

 The next day

-Tuesday morning at 8:20 am the surgeon told me of my good fortune.
+Tuesday at 8:20 am the surgeon told me of my good fortune.

 “Most of the retina wall had detached already.
-You had maybe one more day before the damage was unfixable.”
+You had maybe one more day before the damage was irreparable.”

 I hugged Ashley and thanked her profusely for making me get the eye checked out.

-According to the doctor I most likely will get all the vision back.
-It will just take about 6 weeks for the gas in my eye to dissipate.
+According to the doctor, I most likely will get all the vision back.
+It will just take about six weeks for the gas in my eye to dissipate.